still-n0thing/UCI/README.md

 ![er-diagram](/assets/er-diagram.png)

 ## For Developers
-To install all the dependencies:
+To install all the dependencies using below command:
 ```pip install -r requirements.txt```

 To run the server on local host: